bdzevel/node-image-server/README.md

-# API Server Base
+# Node Image Servevr

-Base API server
+File server for uploading, manipulating, and serving images

 ## Stack

-* [Node.js](https://nodejs.org) as a web server to serve the front end
+* [Node.js](https://nodejs.org) as a web server
 * [Grunt](https://gruntjs.com/) as a task runner, for automation and helpful scripts
     * (I may switch to [Gulp](http://gulpjs.com/) for this at some point)
 * [ESLint](http://eslint.org/) for JS linting (enforced on pre-commit hook)